English name: Roxane’s Blind Snake (aka “Bangkok Blind Snake”)

-Description: The single specimen known was 23.1cm in length and 6mm in diameter.
-May appear to be a worm at first glance, but can be distinguished by its scales, dry skin, eyes, and flicking tongue.
-Scales are small and shiny.
-Body is stout and tail short for a blind snake.
-Coloration is golden brown above and yellow-tan below.
+Description: This species is known from a single specimen found in the Bangkok area, which was 23.1cm in length and 6mm in diameter.
+Like other blind snakes it may appear to be a worm at first glance, but can be distinguished by its small shiny scales, eyes, and flicking tongue.
+Coloration was golden brown above and yellow-tan below.
 The snout and cloacal region were yellow with a yellow ring around the tail tip.

-Similar Species: Brahminy Blind Snake lacks the yellow snout/cloaca and is smaller and more slender.
+Similar Species: Brahminy Blind Snake is usually smaller and lacks the yellow snout/cloaca.

 White-headed Blind Snake is more slender and has a pale head.

-Slender Worm Snake has white or cream on snout rather than yellow and is much more slender.
+Slender Worm Snake is more slender and has white or cream on snout rather than yellow.

-Diard’s Blind Snake is darker and lacks yellow snout and cloaca.
+Diard’s Blind Snake is larger, bulkier, and darker in color without the yellow snout and cloaca.

-Mueller’s Blind Snake lacks yellow snout/cloaca and has a clear defining line between dark upper coloration and creamy white rather than yellowish underbelly.
+Mueller’s Blind Snake is larger, bulkier, lacks yellow snout/cloaca and has a clear defining line between upper coloration and cream underbelly.

 Blind snake species are difficult to distinguish from each other, so if you need more specific identifying markers you should use this key to the blind snakes in Thailand.

 Habitat: Only one specimen has been found, in a school garden outside an urban area.
-Like other blind snakes, it would spend most of the time under cover.
+Like other blind snakes, it would be expected to spend most of the time underground.
 Likely travels on the surface on rainy or humid nights.

-Contribution to the ecosystem: This snake helps control insect and other arthropod populations by feeding on their larvae and pupae.
-It provides food for larger fossorial snakes and other animals.
+Place in the ecosystem: Little is known about the species, but this snake is expected to control insect and other arthropod populations by feeding on their larvae and pupae.
+It may be eaten by larger fossorial snakes and other animals.